Ajaberr/VolunteerWork/README.md

 # VolunteerWork

-Use a high-quality scanner to scan IDs!  <br />
+Make sure the Moroccan ID scan is clear!  <br />
 Write the phone number on paper and place it behind the ID card when scanning!